rsm-gh/phantom-player/README.md

 3. Execute the setup file.

+**If the dependencies are satisfied, the software can be directly launched, the installation is not mandatory.*
-**Currently I'm working to create the version 2.0.
+***Currently I'm working to create the version 2.0.
 When I finish, I'll create some packages for popular distributions & windows.*
-***If the dependencies are satisfied, the software can be directly launched, the installation is not mandatory.*

 ## Controls